daisyorozcob/Rogers-Neighborhood/READ.md

     var isArray = Array.isArray (result);
     //Check if the array contains the expected numbers var expectedArray = 0, "beep!","boop!",

+## Setup Installation
+Go to this link https://github.com/daisyorozcob/Rogers-Neighborhood.git Clone into repository
+Play around with the webpage! test it out!

 ## Known Bugs
 No Known Bugs